 - How do I register for classes?

 - Registration for continuing students occurs during the prior semester, generally about three or four weeks before final examinations.
 Registration for new students occurs during orientation.
-Specific instructions for participating in Phase I and Phase II registration are emailed to students and posted on the home page of the Office of the Registrar (under Announcements) during those times of the year that they apply.
+Specific instructions for participating in registration Rounds 1, 2 and 3 are emailed to students and posted on the home page of the Office of the Registrar during those times of the year that they apply.

 Registration for students who are currently studying off campus takes place through email and web forms.
 Specific instructions are sent to off-campus students through email.

 Registration in courses is complete only when a student submits the Enrollment Form, which must be submitted by the end of the first week of classes.
 This form verifies that a student is on campus and attending classes.

 Once classes begin, students may adjust their course schedules by participating in Add/Drop.
 All students have two weeks to add courses.
 Returning students have two weeks to drop courses; students in their first semester at Bowdoin have six weeks to drop courses.
-Specific instructions for adding and dropping courses during the add/drop period are emailed to students and posted on the home page of the Office of the Registrar (under Announcements) during the add/drop period.
+Specific instructions for adding and dropping courses during the add/drop period are emailed to students and posted on the home page of the Office of the Registrar during the add/drop period.

-- How do I register for an independent study or honors project?
+- How do I register for an independent study, honors project or collaborative study?

 - A student first finds a faculty member who agrees to serve as project director for the independent study or honors project.
 If more than one student is interested in the same subject area, an instructor may create a collaborative study instead of an independent study.
 The student obtains the signature of the project director on a Registration Request for an Honors Project or Independent Study form and submits the completed form to the Office of the Registrar.
-The independent study, honors project or collaborative study is added to course requests in Polaris in registration Rounds 1, 2 and 3 or on written an add/drop card, and the project director signs the course block on the card indicating his/her permission.
+The independent study, honors project or collaborative study is added to course requests in Polaris in registration Rounds 1, 2 and 3 or on written an add/drop card, and the project director provides permission in Polaris or signs the add/drop card indicating his/her permission.